Jordan-Gilliam/ai-template/README.md

 ## Getting Started

-The following set-up guide assumes at least basic familiarity developing web apps with React and Nextjs.
-Experience with OpenAI APIs and Supabase is helpful but not required to get things working.

 ### Set-up Supabase

 - Create a Supabase account and project at https://app.supabase.com/sign-in.
-NOTE: Supabase support for pgvector is relatively new (02/2023), so it's important to create a new project if your project was created before then.
 - First we'll enable the Vector extension.
 In Supabase, this can be done from the web portal through `Database` → `Extensions`.
 You can also do this in SQL by running:

 ```